-So, you know, I may be getting ahead of our conversation here by asking this, but I remember episode seven, I had regive set to you on the show and in our conversation around stereotypes, you know, one of the things that came up that seems relevant here, and I'm, I'm curious whether this holds water as an analogy that people can apply to daily life was that we come in to an interaction with a stranger, with a set of prior assumptions based upon models.
-We've built, you know, about people who look or act in a particular way.
+I may be getting ahead of our conversation here by asking this, but I remember episode seven, I had Rajiv Sethi on the show and in our conversation around stereotypes.
+One of the things that came up that seems relevant here, and I'm curious whether this holds water as an analogy that people can apply to daily life was that we come in to an interaction with a stranger, with a set of prior assumptions based upon models.
+We've built about people who look or act in a particular way.
 And yet the human world is so rich and diverse and full of exceptions and people are full of surprises.

 Michael Garfield (21m 11s):

-And so, you know, we get into this problem where, you know, to speak to that, well, we could solve this if we had unlimited time and computational resources.
+And so we get into this problem where to speak to that.
+We could solve this if we had unlimited time and computational resources.
 What Rajiv was saying in this book is that we see these issues where stereotypes rear their head, when we're under pressure to make a rapid decision about someone.
-And we have to fall back on these faults heuristics,
+And we have to fall back on these faults heuristics.

 Cris Moore (21m 38s):

-Right?
-Let, let like condiments thinking fast and slow when we have to think fast, we often do a rather badly,
+Like condiments thinking fast and slow when we have to think fast, we often do a rather badly.

 Michael Garfield (21m 44s):

-Right.
-So there was, I'm curious if you think that we're talking about the effect of electronic media and in particular like social media, as an instance where we're, you know, we're turning up the noise because we're having so many, very low information density interactions with people so rapidly.
-And at that point, there's a, there's a phase transition where we can't actually solve the problem of who this person is that we're actually talking about, or like the opinions that we then developed to fit the data of the interactions that were sort of correlating inappropriately.
+I'm curious if you think that we're talking about the effect of electronic media and in particular like social media as an instance where we're turning up the noise because we're having so many, very low information density interactions with people so rapidly.
+And at that point, there's a phase transition where we can't actually solve the problem of who this person is that we're actually talking about, or like the opinions that we then developed to fit the data of the interactions that were sort of correlating inappropriately.